 In some cases, connecting to the ‘audio out’ on the TV means that we can turn the sound off on the TV and it still comes through the loop.
 So, I often turn the sound off when I get home from work so my wife and I can talk, without the TV blaring, and my children keep listening on the loop.
 Certainly for me, without the loop I have to ask my wife to repeat a lot, which drives her up the wall.
 With the loop it is so clear, and we can both just sit back and enjoy the program.

 With the loop I have, I also get an alarm tone when the phone rings, and a different alarm when the doorbell goes.
 This is necessary for older kids and adults, because when on the T switch, the microphone on the hearing aid is switched off, providing crystal clear sound but this does mean that you cannot hear other sounds around you.

 Hearing aid and cochlear implant users with a T switch can use a loop.

-Loop systems cost between $290 and $405.
-(Depending on type of floor – wood or concrete, and size of area).
+The cost of loop systems varies depending on the type of floor – wood or concrete - and the size of the area.
 The loop amplifier is totally portable.
 I recommend that the loop cable be installed permanently.
-The roll of cable costs around $40 and I recommend that new cable is laid if you move home.
+I recommend that a new cable is laid if you move home.